ENTJ vs. INTJ: What Are the Differences?

 ENTJs need to be careful that they don’t become too ruthless in their pursuit for the perfect partner.
 Taking others’ emotions into account isn’t high on their priority list and so Commanders can be at risk of coming across as insensitive and domineering in relationships.

 INTJs are no Cassanova, as this personality struggles to understand the point in the often irrational emotions of romance or the rules that come with dating.
-Architects often have high expectations for their partners, but getting a relationship off the starting blocks is their main challenge.
+Masterminds often have high expectations for their partners, but getting a relationship off the starting blocks is their main challenge.
 Once INTJs mature and start to understand the point of dating rituals, they’ll look for deep and meaningful connections.

-Architects need to work on their understanding of their partner’s emotions, especially ones that they find unreasonable.
+Masterminds need to work on their understanding of their partner’s emotions, especially ones that they find unreasonable.
 People and relationships are not purely rational and INTJs need to make sure they don’t dismiss the feelings of their loved ones.

 The bottom line

-While Commanders and Architects do share some similarities, like their tendency to be successful, when we look at how the personalities act and what motivates them we can see some stark differences.
+While Commanders and Masterminds do share some similarities, like their tendency to be successful, when we look at how the personalities act and what motivates them we can see some stark differences.
 ENTJs are dominating personalities who are in constant pursuit of their work goals.
 INTJs, on the other hand, are more reserved, and while often successful, value rational thinking and problem solving rather than reaching new heights of success.